$93 M. Basquiat Leads Christie’s 21st C. Evening Sale, $17 M. Cryptopunks Among Trending Talent

-This evening Christie’s launched its new 21st century sale category (1980s to now) with a 39-lot sale estimated to fetch over $145 million.
+On Tuesday evening Christie’s launched its new 21st century sale category (1980s to now) with a 39-lot sale in New York estimated to fetch over $145 million.
 Timed an hour later than normal, it ate into America’s dining schedules and Europe’s deep sleep time.
 And to say that was all about Asia would be an exaggeration as barely 7 or 8 lots attracted bidding from Hong Kong.
 Still, after 2 hours of remote bidding and eleven record prices, the sale totaled a very healthy $210.5 million realizing a 95 percent sell-through rate (sold prices include the buyers’ premium; estimates do not).

 There was no precise precedent for comparison as previous contemporary art sales had included post-war work, henceforward to be included in their 20th century sales (starting in the 1880s).
 Christie’s did experiment splitting 20th century and 21st century in the late 1990s, leaving Impressionists to merge with 19th century, but it didn’t work.
 Now, a quarter of a century on there is far more contemporary art to choose from.
 Christie’s last evening contemporary art sale in New York before the pandemic in November 2019 scored $325 million with 54 lots including post-war art; the equivalent sale in May 2019 was $441 million.
 The drop was to be expected after shifting the post-war material.